 The Indigenous peoples of California have been pit firing clay pottery ollas in the Southern California and northern Mexico area for THOUSANDS of years using the pit-fire method pictured in these photographs.

-The photos were taken in a rural Mexico mountain area that had no wired electricity, so the area was wilderness dark except for the moonlight, starlight and glowing burn pit fire embers.
+The photos were taken in a rural Mexico mountain area that had no wired electricity, so the area was wilderness dark except for the moonlight, starlight and glowing burn pit fire embers in this professional night photography photograph.

 The Indigenous pottery makers dig a shallow pit in the Earth, place the clay ollas pottery in the pit, and pile the dried yucca stocks on top and set fire to it.
 The pit firing process is usually burned during the night, after the wind dies down, to allow the pottery to heat and cool down more evenly.